-If you have yet to download the app you can do so for free, we just ask for a few contact details so we can keep you up to date with new releases and fixes.
-This can be done from here:
+If you have yet to download the app you can do so for free from here:

 Once you have downloaded the app you will need to upload it to your Sense server (via the QMC).
 At this point you can rename it to Sense Session Logs or similar.
 Open the app in your Work area and go to the data load editor.
 Now find the SenseSesssions folder under DataSets in the zip file.
 Open the load script text file and copy and paste the script over the script in the Main Data section of the load script.
 The SessionLogLookups.xlsx file needs to be copied to a folder you have a connection to in Sense, and then the past to that needs to be set in the variable on the Main sheet of the load script.

 Once this has been done it should just be a case of reloading and you have your Sense Session Log Analyser.